Car Insurance Deductibles: How do They Work?

 A disappearing deductible is called many different things by different carriers — like vanishing deductible, diminishing deductible, declining deductible, and deductible savings.
 Your carrier may also have its own trademarked term.

 Whatever it is called, it works the same way.
-A disappearing deductible is one that decreases the longer you go without filing a claim.
+A disappearing deductible is a deductible that decreases the longer you go without filing a claim.
 In some cases, this could make your deductible “disappear” or become $0 if you go long enough without a claim.

-For carriers that offer disappearing deductibles, they often set aside $50 each year into this fund, reducing your deductible by $50 for each claim-free policy year.
+Car insurance companies may set aside $50 each year into a disappearing deductible fund, reducing your deductible by $50 for each claim-free policy year.
 In some states, the deductible cannot be zero, and so, even with a disappearing deductible, you may still have to pay a small amount, like $50, toward the deductible.